syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/webservice-not-listening.md

 documentation: ug
 ---

-# How to clear the "Web-service is not listening" to error
+# How to clear the Web-service is not listening to error

 ![Alt text](./images/webservice.png)